-It turns out that some of the doses of acute stress may be actually good for us.
-This is because it helps us in focusing on our problems and in making important decisions.
-However, when the stress becomes a permanent part of your life, it can significantly affect your physical and mental health.
-In fact, research has shown that about 90% of the visits to the hospital are directly or indirectly related to stress.
-This type of chronic stress, in addition to having detrimental effects on your physical well-being, can also seriously damage your mental health.
+However, if stress becomes a permanent part of life, it can significantly affect physical and mental health.
+This type of chronic stress, in addition to having detrimental effects on physical well-being, can seriously damage mental health.

 Understand the Science Behind Stress and Physical Changes in the Brain

-By now, we understand that there are two types of stress: acute and chronic.
-And regardless of the type, when you’re stressed your body will release two hormones: adrenaline and cortisol.
+There are two types of stress: acute and chronic.
+Regardless of the type, when you’re stressed, your body will release two hormones: adrenaline and cortisol.

-Adrenaline basically prepares your body for an emergency response by helping you focus in high-stress situations.
-This hormone does not linger in the body and its supply is discontinued as soon as the emergency situation has passed.
+Adrenaline prepares the body for an emergency by improving focus in high-stress situations.
+This hormone does not linger in the body, and its supply is discontinued after the emergency.
 Therefore, it does not cause any permanent effect on the body.

-The second stress hormone, cortisol, acts differently, however.
-Once this hormone is released because of a stressful situation, it remains in the blood for a long time.
-This is why it has also been named as the “public enemy No. 1” when it comes to chronic stress.
-Excessive levels of cortisol in the blood have been linked to various medical conditions like osteoporosis, weight gain, hormonal imbalance, digestive problems, diabetes, cardiac problems, and even cancer!
-Not only this, but cortisol also take a very high toll on your mental health as well by permanently causing physical damage to the brain cells.
+The second stress hormone, cortisol, acts differently.
+Once this hormone is released, it remains in the blood for a long time.
+Excessive cortisol levels in the blood have been linked to medical conditions like osteoporosis, weight gain, hormonal imbalance, digestive problems, diabetes, and even cancer.
+Additionally, cortisol can affect mental health by permanently damaging brain cells.

-When you’re stressed, your body releases adrenaline and cortisol.
-One of the effects of cortisol release is the production of the neurotransmitter glutamate.
-Naturally, this neurotransmitter is essential for brain functioning in optimal doses.
-However, in excess quantities, it can become lethal for the brain cells.
-Research carried out on rats has shown that excess levels of glutamate result in the generation of free radicals which punch holes in the brain cells, resulting in their death.
-This is not the only source of free radicals for your body.
-If you have a hard time sleeping at night or have a habit of excessive alcohol drinking or smoking, you’re actually increasing the levels of free radicals in your body.
+One of the effects of cortisol is the production of the neurotransmitter glutamate.
+In small doses, it is essential for brain functioning.
+However, it can become lethal to brain cells in excess quantities.
+More specifically, high levels of glutamate result in the generation of free radicals which punch holes in the brain cells, resulting in their death.

-Like all other cells in our body, many brain cells die each day, but they are simultaneously replaced with new ones, thanks to a protein called the “brain-derived neurotrophic factor” (BDNF).
-When the body is stressed, the high levels of cortisol slow down the activity of BDNF.
+Like all other cells in our body, brain cells die each day.
+However, they are simultaneously replaced with new ones, thanks to the brain-derived neurotrophic factor (BDNF) protein.
+However, when the body is stressed, high cortisol levels slow down the activity of BDNF.
 Hence the formation of new brain cells is slowed down.
-Reduced levels of BDNF have also been linked to various neurological problems like Schizophrenia, Obsessive-Compulsive Disorder, Depression, Alzheimer’s and Dementia.
+Reduced levels of BDNF have also been linked to various neurological problems like schizophrenia, obsessive-compulsive disorder, depression, Alzheimer’s, and dementia.

-Long term stress actually strengthens an area of the brain called the amygdala.
-It results in a considerable increase in the size, neuronal connections, and activity of this part of the brain.
+Long-term stress strengthens the amygdala, or fear center, in the brain.
+It greatly increases the size, neuronal connections, and activity of this part of the brain.
 As a result, you become more fearful.
 What’s worse is that it is a vicious cycle.
-You feel frightened due to stress because there is increased activity in the amygdala which causes increased fear.
+You feel frightened due to stress because increased activity in the amygdala causes increased fear.

-Research has shown that prolonged stress results in shrinkage of the brain, particularly two regions: the hippocampus and the prefrontal cortex.
-It has been shown that stress slows the production of new cells in the hippocampus which is part of the brain which stores the memories.
+Research has shown that prolonged stress results in brain shrinkage in two regions: the hippocampus and prefrontal cortex.
+Stress slows the production of new cells in the hippocampus, or the part of the brain which stores memories.
 Similarly, the size of the prefrontal cortex also becomes considerably smaller due to this stress.
-This is the region which is responsible for decision making, working memory and controlling impulses.
+This region is responsible for decision-making, working memory, and controlling impulses.

-There is a blood-brain barrier in the nervous system which prevents the entry of harmful materials and toxins into the body.
-Stress has been linked with an increase in the permeability of the brain.
-Hence, there are increased chances of entry of harmful products into the brain.
-This is of course, not desirable.
+A blood-brain barrier in the nervous system prevents the entry of damaging materials and toxins into the body.
+Stress has been linked with an increase in the permeability of the brain, increasing the chances that harmful substances will enter.

 Stress, when it goes unchecked and untreated, can cause serious damage to your physical and mental health.
 The good news is that there are ways in which you can reduce your stress and start living a happy life.
-Don’t let stress take control of your life.
-Seek professional help today and say hello to a beautiful life.
-Book an appointment or visit us at Springfield Wellness Center at 844.334.4727 or visiting our website.
+Don’t let stress take control of you.
+Seek professional help today by calling Springfield Wellness Center at 844.334.4727 or visiting our website.